datakid/django-tutorial/tute_1.rst

 described above.

-In the TargetText, you will see that the sourec_text link also has the option "related_name=u'source'".
+In the TargetText, you will see that the sourec_text link also has the option "related_name='source'".
 This gives us a lot of power later - when we are searching for all the translated texts for a particular source text we can access those books by calling the target_text.source field.